pookjw/darksun/README.md

 get whole iOS system

 Only works with latest iOS version including beta.
 Not for old iOS.
+Works with iOS 10 or later.

 Tested on macOS.